Tzaaarr/Tzaaarr/README.md

 # 💫 About Me:
-Game development - Sorocaba/SP, Brazil.
+Front-End Developer - Sorocaba/SP, Brazil.
 Studying Software Analysis and Development at PUC-PR.
 I love movies, games and building worlds with my drawings.

 ## 🌐 Socials: